Economy of Armenia: Data

+Regional Economies

+This is a list of provinces of Armenia by nominal GDP shown in Armenian dram and US$.
+Statistics shown are for 2017.

+Sectors

+Agriculture

+Although agriculture used to make up a larger share of Armenia's economy, this share has been declining and sits at 7.9% of Armenia's GDP.
+Roughly 16% of Armenia's land is arable, with most of the richest farmland concentrated near the Aras River valley and in the valleys north of Yerevan.
+Armenia grows a variety of crops, with some of the most prominent being figs, pomegranates, olives, peaches, walnuts, quince, and apricots (Armenia is the world's 9th largest producer).

 Armenia's agricultural output dropped by 17.9 percent in the period of January–September 2010.
 This was owing to bad weather, a lack of a government stimulus package, and the continuing effects of decreased agricultural subsidies by the Armenian government (per WTO requirements).
 In addition, the share of agriculture in Armenia's GDP hovered around 17.9% until 2012 according to the World Bank.
 Then already in 2013 the share of it was a bit higher comprising 18.43%.
 Afterwards a declining trend was registered in the period of 2013-2017 reaching to around 14.90% in 2017.
 By comparing the share of agriculture as a component of GDP with the neighboring countries (Georgia, Azerbaijan, Turkey, Iran) one can notice that the percentage is highest for Armenia.
 As of 2017 the contribution of agriculture to the GDP for the neighboring countries was 6.88, 5.63, 6.08 and 9.05 respectively.